System-Verification-Lab/compact-parallel-hash-tables/README.md

 meson compile -C build
 ```

-For older versions of the CUDA Toolkit, the build may fail because of warnings
+For older versions of the CUDA Toolkit (12.0), the build fails because of
-generated in CUB.
-The `werror` must then be disabled.
-This can be done by
+warnings regarding CUB.
+The `werror` flag must then be disabled.
+This can be
-passing -Dwerror=true to the setup command above, or after the fact using
+done by passing `-Dwerror=true` to the setup command above, or afterwards using
 ```
 meson configure build -Dwerror=false
 ```